Ultra-Distance Trail Running Tips from the Pros: Part 4

 The first step is to realise that there are both intrinsic (challenge, role model, build confidence) and extrinsic factors (medals/t-shirts/profile pictures).
 You need solid reasons to train when its freezing, dark, wet or all three! - as humans we are hard wired to overcome and persevere, but you have to sometimes rediscover and practice it so that you are prepared on race day for the tough times.

-There are four rules to follow in my opinion.
+There are three golden rules to follow in my opinion.

 - Walk before you need to walk